byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 After the above sample `init` command the list of signers looks like that:

      # Label                Transport Address
-       Auto-Config Token    Monero Address
+       Auto-Config Token    ByteRub Address
      1 alice                BM-2cUVEbbb3H6ojddYQziK3RafJ5GPcFQv7e
                             A1VRwm8HT8CgA5bSULDZKggR9Enc9enhWHNJuDXDK4wDD6Rwha3W7UG5Wu3YGwARTXdPw1AvFSzoNPBdiKfpEYEQP1b5cCH

      2 <not set>            <not set>
                             <not set>

-Note that signer #1 is always "me" i.e. your own label, transport address and Monero address.
+Note that signer #1 is always "me" i.e. your own label, transport address and ByteRub address.
 So in Alice's signer list #1 will be Alice and #2 will be Bob, while in Bob's wallet it will be exactly the other way round.

 There are **three ways** to complete signer information: You can enter it manually, or you can use the auto-config mechanism that the MMS offers, which has a second, "semi-automatic" variant.
 With 2/2 there is hardly a difference in effort, but with higher numbers of signers auto-config is easier and more reliable.
 In any case, one advantage of auto-config is a secure transport of addresses because PyBitmessage is used.